Police fatally shoot a blasphemy suspect in Pakistan in 2nd such killing in a week

 Pakistan has witnessed a surge in attacks on blasphemy suspects in recent years.

-In June, a mob broke into a police station in the northwestern town of Madyan, snatched a detainee who was a tourist, and then lynched him over allegations that he had desecrated Islam's holy book, the Quran.
+In June, a mob broke into a police station in the northwestern town of Madyan, snatched a detainee who was a tourist, and then killed him over allegations that he had desecrated Islam's holy book.

 Ahmed reported from Islamabad.
 Associated Press writer Asim Tanveer contributed to the story from Multan, Pakistan.